WPManageNinja/wpsocialninja-docs/guide/facebook-feed/how-to-customize-facebook-feed-with-wp-social-ninja.md

 _Display Author Name_

-Here, the button isenabled, so the Author Name is displayed.
+Here, the button is enabled, so the Author Name is displayed.

 ### Display Date